ngobinh74/PX4-user_guide/en/log/flight_review.md

 High vibration levels can lead to:
 - less efficient flight and reduced flight time
 - the motors can heat up
-- increased material wearout
+- increased material wear out
 - inability to tune the vehicle tightly, resulting in degraded flight performance.
 - sensor clipping
-- position estimation failures, potentially resulting in fly-aways.
+- position estimation failures, potentially resulting in flyaways.

 It is therefore important to keep an eye on the vibration levels and improve the setup if needed.

 There is a point where vibration levels are clearly too high, and generally lower vibration levels are better.
-However there is a broad range between 'everything is ok' and 'the levels are too high'.
+However, there is a broad range between 'everything is ok' and 'the levels are too high'.
-This range depends on a number of factors, including vehicle size - as larger vehicles have higher inertia, allowing for more software filtering (at the same time the vibrations on larger vehicles are of lower frequency).
+This range depends on many factors, including vehicle size - as larger vehicles have higher inertia, allowing for more software filtering (at the same time the vibrations on larger vehicles are of lower frequency).

-The following paragraphs and sections provide information about what plots to use for checking vibration levels, and how to analyse them.
+The following paragraphs and sections provide information about the plots to check vibration levels and how to analyse them.

 :::tip
 It is worth looking at multiple charts when analyzing vibration (different charts can better highlight some issues).